michaelames8/michaelames8/README.md

 <!-- ABOUT -->
 <h2><span style="font-size:22px;"><strong>✨ About</strong></span></h2>

 I’m a Cybersecurity Analyst focusing on SOC operations, SIEM analysis, and vulnerability management across Windows, Linux, and cloud environments.
-I work primarily with Splunk, Microsoft Sentinel, and Tenable.
+I work primarily with Splunk, Microsoft Defender, and Tenable.

 <br>